j2store/userguide/ups_shipping_plugin.md

 You can install the plugin through the standard Joomla installer.

 ### Configuration
 Prior to configuring the plugin, you should have an active account with the UPS and received API keys.
-Contact UPS to register and get API keys
+Contact UPS to register and get API keys.

 #### Access Key
 Enter the access key provided by the UPS.

 #### Username
-Your UPS username
+Your UPS username.

 #### Password
-Your UPS password
+Your UPS password.

 #### Shipper Number
 This is actually the shipping account number provided by the UPS.